uwrobotics/MarsRover2018/README.md

 All software for the 2018 UWRT Mars Rover

-To get all required dependencies, navigate to the project Workspace directory and run:
+To get all required dependencies, navigate to the project root directory and run:
 ```
+cd Workspace
 wstool init ../ dependencies.rosinstall
 rosdep install --from-paths src --ignore-src -r -y
 ```